 3. Feel & Performance

-Most synthetic carpet fibers don’t have the soft feel of natural fiber options.
-To counter the downside, manufacturers make synthetic fiber strands thinner and finer.
-It gives them a soft texture, but they may create static electricity due to friction.
+Most synthetic carpet fibers don’t have the soft feel of natural fibers like wool.
+To counter this, manufacturers make synthetic fiber strands thinner and finer.
+The fine fibers give the carpet a soft texture but create more static electricity due to friction.

-Both come in different styles and are easy to customize using the dyeing process.
+Both polyester and nylon come in different styles and are easy to customize using the dyeing process.
 Dyeing creates different hues and patterns.
-There isn’t any notable difference in the texture compared to natural fiber types.

 4. Stain & Water Resistance